 Reviews & Community

 3T is arguably the most famous manufacturer of cycling cockpit components (posts, stems, handlebars) in the cycling world.
-Translated, 3T stands for Turin Tube Technology and was founded by Mario Dedioniggi in Northern Italy in 1961.
+Turin Tube Technology and was founded by Mario Dedioniggi in Northern Italy in 1961.
 In 1975 Dedioniggi was the first person to use aircraft grade 7050 aluminum alloy in cycling cockpit components.
 3T is found all over the UCI pro peleton.
-Lots of expertise here.
+Lots of experience here.

-The 3T ARX 2 "Team" stem is truly a work of art.
-Lightweight, strong, stiff, functional, and beautiful.
+The 3T ARX 2 "Team" stem is lightweight, strong, stiff, functional, and beautiful.
 A great value too.

 Titanium fasteners are used on this top-of-the-line aluminum stem.
-And the head is of Torx design (as they are on top-of-the-line Zipp stems) because they are more reliable and more resistant to stripping when being torqued down.
+And the head is of Torx design (as they are on top-of-the-line Zipp stems) because they are more resistant to stripping when being torqued down.

 Note: I recommend using a torque key or torque wrench to tighten the stem's bolts down per spec (5.5 Nm front; 8 Nm rear).